olgadet/workshop-ChIP-seq/labs/lab-diffBinding-remote.md

 - annotate differentially bound sites with nearest genes and genomic features with `ChIPpeakAnno`
 - perform functional enrichment analysis to identify predominant biological themes with `ChIPpeakAnno` and `reactome.db`

-## Introduction <a name="Introduction"></a>
-Welcome back to the second part of the tutorial.
-In the first part we have learnt how to access the quality of ChIP-seq data and we how to derive a consensus peakset for downstream analyses.

-In this part we will learn how to place our peaks in a biological context, by identifying differentially bound sites between two sample groups and annotating these sites to find out predominant biological themes separating the groups.

 ## Content
 - [Introduction](#Introduction)
 - [Data & Methods](#DataMethods)